Samar-web-prog/ForkStack/README.md

-This is a Template for an academic project called Online Wardrobe created by Team FORK STACK .
+This is a Template for an academic project called Online Wardrobe created by Team FORK STACK .npm